A Cardiologist Walks (and Bikes) the Talk

 And that’s why you’ll see lots of smiling faces (including Nader’s) at Bay Meadows.

 Experience Midurban life.
-Bay Meadows is a family-friendly neighborhood with lots of open space to enjoy all year long.
-Whether it’s growing your own vegetables in a gorgeous community garden with expert guidance, playing a game of pick-up basketball after work, team building over bocce, picnicking with family on warm summer nights or getting fit with pop-up fitness and yoga classes curated just for you, there’s no shortage of green space to explore.
-If you have little ones, don’t miss Momdays on Mondays in Paddock Park!
+Bay Meadows is a family-friendly neighborhood with lots of open space to enjoy all-year long.
+Whether it’s growing your own vegetables in an organic community garden, playing a game of pick-up basketball after work, team building over bocce in the beer garden, picnicking with family on warm summer nights or with a run around the park, there’s no shortage of green space to explore.
+If you have furry friends, don’t miss Twilight Tails in Landing Green Park on Thursdays, 5-6pm!
 Check out life out and about at Bay Meadows by following us on Instagram.